rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Advanced Query on Log

 This action is used to realtime query into Insight IDR logs.
+This action should be used if querying an individual service or device.

 ##### Input